Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

     * On the page that shows buildings, there will be two boxes that show the competitive pricing.
 One box will show the lowest renting price set up by lease owners of rooms (same type) in same building, or by leasers of same criteria.
 The other box will show the highest bidding set by sublet seekers for either rooms (same type) in same building or rooms that fulfil same criteria.
 The purpose of this feature is to show the competitive pricing of each unit listed.
 This way, people will have better understanding of how much they should be paying for a sublet or of how much they should charge for subletting their unit.

 * **Contract**
-    * There will be an option for lease owners to generate a sublet contract that can be customized to their liking.
+    * Lease owners will hae the option to generate a sublet contract that can be customized to their liking.
 An alternative option would be to direct lease owners to another link/organization that deals with drafting contracts and allow them to make the customizations.

 * **Tinder Swipe**
     * Users could swipe “left” or “right” on apartments to make the search easier.